 Nowadays, Big O is mostly used to describe as tightly as possible the algorithm.

-There’s an infinite number of Big O notation, and you need to understand the concept to grasp it fully.
-However, there are some notation that you’ll see more often than others.
+There’s an infinite number of Big O notations, and you need to understand the concept to grasp it fully.
+However, there are some notations that you’ll see more often than others.
 Here is what to consider:

-• \(N\) in the notation usually mean the number of element (like in an array)
+- \(N\) in the notation usually means the number of elements (like in an array)

-• Any other letter, means there’s two operation with different size (like on will be \(A\), and the other \(B\))
+- Any other letter, means there are two operations with different size (like on will be \(A\), and the other \(B\))

 Examples